 To secure the safety of expatriate employees (and accompanying family members) as well as employees on overseas business trips during emergencies, Sumitomo Mitsui Construction has established the Overseas Crisis Management Manual and the Overseas Safety Manual.
 To examine, formulate and promote measures for securing the safety of employees engaged in overseas business, including local staff, and maintain the system, we established the Overseas Safety Committee, which will hold meetings on response to a terrorist incident and as necessary.
-Regarding response to a terrorist incident, we have concluded a contract related to crisis management, striving to further enhance our crisis management system.
+Regarding response to a terrorist incident, we have concluded a contract related to crisis management with a consulting company that specializes in crisis management, striving to further enhance our crisis management system.

-Serious Risk Event
+■ Serious Risk Event